How Much Honey Do Bees Make?

 Our Manuka Honey Is Ethical

 We take pride in the production of our Manuka honey.
-Not only do our honey products help you, but they help the bees.
+Not only do our honey products add a bit of sweetness to your life, but they also help the bees.
 Ethical beekeeping allows our bees to work diligently with Mother Nature to produce plenty of honey for their tribe and yours.

 At Manukora, we take special care of our bees, which shows in our honey’s quality and taste.
 We believe in protecting the bees at all costs, which is why we never rush their natural process, and say no to poor beekeeping practices like frame dumping.